 Term Loan Definition

+First, let’s define term loan and then we’ll move on to the different types of term loans.
 A term loan is a lump sum from a lender that a borrower receives for a specific amount and for which the borrower pays back through a specified repayment schedule.
 The interest charged on a term loan can either be a floating or fixed one.

 It is essential to know the term loan definition prior to applying for a term loan.
 Knowing the different types of term loans is just as important, which we’ll discuss later.

-How Term Loans Work
+How Short, Medium, & Long Term Loans Work

 Once you take out a term loan, each payment you make goes to cover the interest and a portion of the principal amount.
 A term loan also comes with predetermined fees that you must honor.
 You can choose to either pay these fees upfront or add them to your total loan balance.